lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 <details>
 <summary>Give me an answer</summary><br>

-Exporting and sending your logfiles to the developers is helpful.
+Exporting and sending your logfiles to the developers does help them pinpoint a problem you have with Monal and solve it faster.

 Learn how to do it here: [Exporting-Logfiles](https://github.com/monal-im/Monal/wiki/Introduction-to-use-of-Monal-UDP-Logger)
 </details>